 The program is supported by the

 The Shoah Memorial has had a permanent correspondent in Italy since 2008.
-Continuing education, partnerships with the museums of the Resistance and the university network are the main axes of the Memorial’s action in the peninsula.
+Continuing education, partnerships with the museums of the Resistance and the university network are the main focuses of the Memorial’s action in the peninsula.

-In 2014, nearly 1,300 professors took part in seminars organized by the Memorial, including the fourth Italian university "Thinking and teaching the history of the Shoah", which took place from 22 to 27 June at the Shoah Memorial in Paris.
+In 2014, nearly 1,300 professors took part in the seminars organized by the Memorial, including the fourth Italian university "Thinking and teaching the history of the Shoah", which took place from 22 to 27 June at the Shoah Memorial in Paris.

 Read also